dgarage/bitcointest/README.md

 */
 ```

 ... we see that a fork has occurred.
 This fork will survive for as long as the two partitions are separated.
-Once the network is merged, the fork will perform a reorg, and the longest chain will become the new active one, as seen by the nodes.
+Once the network is merged, the net will perform a reorg, and the longest chain will become the new active one, as seen by the nodes.
+We force the longest chain to be the `n34` one, by generating on `n3`.
 Final step.

 Step 5:
 ```javascript